Bayesian Calibration for Prediction in a Multi-Output Transposition Context: Application

 The third method, called \textit{Hierarchical MAP}, includes the additionnal parameters $Y_0$ and $Y_M$ with the hierarchical model using a plug-in strategy.
 It investigates $\alppstarl$ as described in \Cref{alpmap}, and then studies $\EM{\psi(Y_t(\x_0))}$ with $p_\Lambd(\cdot\mid \alppstarl)$.
 In our work, we consider

 where $f_{\mathcal{N}_t(\mu,\sigma^2, a,b)}$ is the pdf of a Gaussian distribution with mean $\mu$ and standard deviation $\sigma$ truncated between $a$ and $b$.
-We can note that the standard deviation $\sigma = 0.45$ is chosen to investigate prior distributions that are exploratory enough.
+This choice of standard deviation of the prior $\sigma = 0.45,$ aims to balance exploratory behavior, allowing the prior distribution to capture model errors, while still concentrating on relevant regions for the additional parameters, in contrast to the uniform error method.
+Further details on this selection are provided in \ref{study_prior}.

 The fourth method is the one described in \Cref{full_bayes}, considering a model error with a hierarchical description but with a full-Bayesian approach, to compute the estimator $\ENM{\psi(Y_t(\x_0))}$.
 We call it \textit{Hierarchical full Bayes}.
 We consider the prior $p_{\Lambd} = p_{\Lambd}(\cdot \mid \alpp)$ described in \Cref{plambd}, and $p_{\Abf}$ the pdf of the uniform distribution $\mathcal{U}_{\mathcal{I}(\alppstarl,\alpinter)},$ with $\mathcal{I}(\alppstarl,\alpinter) = [(\alppstarl)_1 - \alpinter, (\alppstarl)_1 + \alpinter]\times \dots \times [(\alppstarl)_r - \alpinter, (\alppstarl)_r + \alpinter]\cap[-10,10]^r,$ and $\alpinter \in \mathbb{R}$.
 The constant $\alpinter$ is introduced to prevent the investigation of zones with high fluctuations of $\frac{p_{ \Lambd}(\Lambd_k\mid \alpp)}{p_{ \Lambd}(\Lambd_k\mid \alppstarl)}. $ We work with $\alpinter = 4$ here.
 Note that this choice of prior $p_{\Abf}$ allows for negative values of $\alpp$ (or values higher than $1$), that can concentrate $p_{\Lambd}(\cdot\mid \alpp)$ on a zone near $0$ (or a zone near $1$, respectively).